 - 4.1 The Rescue Sheet(s) (the model variant rated by Euro NCAP as well as other variants covered by the rating) must be submitted before inspection with additional information for database in accordance with TB 030 (rescue sheet in different languages and pictures of the vehicle, if available: QR Code). - 4.2 These Rescue Sheets (final version after inspection) must be available to the general public for the model variant rated by Euro NCAP as well as all the other variants covered by the rating that are available at the time of publication. - 4.3 Each Rescue Sheet must be provided in PDF format, with the correct filename according to TB 030, as a unique document i.e. one file per model variant and per language.
 Each Rescue Sheet should be no more than four A4 sized pages when printed.
 Where commercial licences and/or exclusive publishing rights exist, these should not infringe on the rights of Euro NCAP and its members to make Rescue Sheets available at no cost to the general public. - 4.4 Rescue Sheets must be supplied in all languages covering the Euro NCAP Application Area/EAA (see TB 002) from the start of 2023.
-The ERGs must be supplied in English, German, French and Spanish from the start of 2023. - 4.4.1 The Rescue Sheet(s) must meet ISO 17840 Part 1 format (layout, order of information and pictograms) and must include an Emergency Response Guide (ERG) following ISO 17840 Part 3. - 4.4.2 One unique ERG that covers all the cars from the same brand is accepted.
+The Rescue Sheet(s) must meet ISO 17840 Part 1 format (layout, order of information and pictograms). - 4.5 The ERGs must be supplied in English, German, French and Spanish from the start of 2023 following ISO 17840 Part 3. - 4.6 One unique ERG that covers all the cars from the same brand is accepted.
 It is possible for the OEM to produce just one ERG covering all models for a brand or one ERG for each model range, that is at the discretion of the OEM.
 In chapter

-- 0 of the ERG the scope of the document should be mentioned it should be clear which car models/energy types the ERG applies to. - 4.4.3 Content must be correct Rescue Sheet will be checked during normal post-crash inspection on tested vehicles.
+0 of the ERG the scope of the document should be mentioned - it should be clear which car models/energy types the ERG applies to.

+- 4.7 Content must be correct Rescue Sheet will be checked during normal postcrash inspection on tested vehicles.
 The vehicle manufacturer will be permitted to make corrections before publication, as long as all material issued by the company is updated as well.
-(Copy of Rescue Sheet checklist is available as a separate document for download from the Euro NCAP website along with a Technical Bulletin offering guidance on how to create an ISO complaint Rescue Sheet TB030 Technical Bulletin Rescue Sheet Guidelines). - 4.5 A Rescue Sheet compliant with this current section must be available for all other models. - 4.5.1 This includes models rated and not rated by Euro NCAP currently in production: - Car models with a start of sale 2020 onwards - 2023 onwards facelifts of car models first sold before 2020 - 4.5.2 A list must be provided by the OEM that clearly shows the current available models in production and available in EAA at the time of inspection.
+(Copy of Rescue Sheet checklist is available as a separate document for download from the Euro NCAP website along with a Technical Bulletin offering guidance on how to create an ISO complaint Rescue Sheet - TB030 - Technical Bulletin Rescue Sheet Guidelines). - 4.8 A Rescue Sheet compliant with this current section must be available for all other models. - 4.9 This includes models rated and not rated by Euro NCAP currently in production: - Car models with a start of sale 2020 onwards - 2023 onwards facelifts of car models first sold before 2020

+A list must be provided by the OEM that clearly shows the current available models in production and available in EAA at the time of inspection.